whatisnuclear/website/thorium-myths.md

 neutron economy), but the amount of fissile in fast spectrum reactors is always more than in thermal reactors.

-TL;DR: They do to start up, and U-Pu breeders like the LMFBR can do the same so it&rsquo;s not Thorium specific.
+TL;DR: They do to start up, and U-Pu breeders like the LMFBR can do the same so it's not Thorium specific.
 <a name="myth3"></a>

 ## Thorium Misconception #3: Thorium reactors cannot make bombs!
 <span class="pull-right"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>

-False!
-They can indeed make bombs.
+Nuclear reactors, by their nature, split atoms in a chain reaction to release energy slowly, safely, and under control.
+If a nefarious operator controls such a system, they can use various means to extract the fissile nuclear fuel atoms and concentrate them into a weapon.
+Thus, all reactors require safeguards and inspections from the UN nuclear watchdog, the IAEA.
+This includes Thorium reactors.

 Thorium reactors work by breeding Th-232 through Protactinium-233 (27.4 day half life) and into Uranium-233, which is fissile.
 Pa-233 is a pretty strong neutron absorber, so the MSBR (basically the LFTR) has to extract it from the core once it is produced and let it decay to U-233 away from the neutrons.
 Once the U-233 is created, it gets fed back into the